The new reading solution for a 'visual' child : From Oxford Learning Solutions

 So, this involves using interesting picture books, putting labels on everything in sight and a bit of Look and Say coaching.

-Many bright children can sight memorise all the simple little words presented in "early reader" books.
+Many bright children can sight-memorize all the simple little words presented in “early reader” books.
 And they think that is reading, naturally enough.

 However, once the vocabulary being used increases, this approach begins to collapse in on the child.
 And they usually reach the age of 7 or 8 on a reading plateau, with a declining sense of confidence.

-However, Easyread does take the best parts of the Real Books approach and uses them.
-We get children reading interesting text as soon as possible with our TrainerText system.
+However, DM Easyread does take the best parts of the Real Books approach and uses them.
+We get children reading interesting text as soon as possible with our TrainerText visual phonics system.